Motstanden/motstanden-website/docs/README.md

   You should now see two new SQLite db files that are fully populated with data: `database/motstanden_dev.db` and `database/sheet_archive_dev.db`

   ## Create server environment
-  1. Copy and then rename the sample environment files.
+  1. Copy and then rename the example environment files.
       ```bash
-      cp server/.env.sample server/.env
+      cp server/.env.example server/.env
-      cp server/src/info-mail-key.json.sample server/src/info-mail-key.json
+      cp server/src/info-mail-key.json.example server/src/info-mail-key.json
       ```
-      **Note:** Mail functionality does not work with this sample file.
+      **Note:** Mail functionality does not work with this example file.
 If you want to use mail functionality, you must either request a secret OAuth2 from Motstanden, or generate a secret OAuth2 key for your own mail.

   2. Install dependencies
       ```bash